vxnuaj/NEOCORTEX/Neurons/Deep-Learning/The Mathematics of Logistic Regression.md

 - Bias vector $b$
 - Target vector $Y$

-> We'll be using matrices, not individual values to make things simpler (economists, smh).
+> *We'll be using matrices, not individual values to make things simpler.*

 Linear Regression: $z = W^TX + b$, where $z$ is the prediction/output of the linear regression (commonly referred to as the weighted sum within neural networks).